alexgausman/super-rent/README.md

 http://www.psequel.com/

-If postgres is not already running, start it now.

-`$ pg_ctl -D /usr/local/var/postgres start`
+Make sure postgres is running via Docker.

 Connect to the db in the PSequel app with the following params.